What is pertussis?

 Are there treatment options for pertussis?

 If you think you have pertussis, you should see your healthcare provider.
-To prevent spread to others, especially infants, It is important to wear a mask when you leave home and go to your provider’s office.
+To prevent spread to others, especially infants, it is important to wear a mask when you leave home and go to your provider’s office.
 Eliminating spread to others can be achieved with antibiotics, and if started early enough, antibiotics will also reduce symptoms and complications of pertussis.

 If your child begins to cough violently, has pauses in breathing, or has any difficulty breathing, contact your healthcare provider immediately.
-Oxygen and other breathing treatments to help with breathing and keeping the lungs clear.
+Oxygen and other breathing treatments help with breathing and keeping the lungs clear.
 Fluids may also be used to prevent or treat dehydration.